srideepalaksmiaucse/Infosys_Springboard_PolicyNav_Public-_Policy_Navigation_Using_AI-/README.md

 # Overview

-PolicyNav is an AI-powered platform designed to simplify complex government policy documents using Natural Language Processing (NLP), Retrieval Augmented Generation (RAG), and intelligent analytics dashboards.
+PolicyNav is an AI-powered platform designed to simplify complex government policy documents using modern Artificial Intelligence techniques.
+The platform integrates Natural Language Processing (NLP), Retrieval Augmented Generation (RAG), vector search, and interactive dashboards to make policy documents easier to understand and explore.

-Government policies are often long and difficult to understand.
-PolicyNav transforms these documents into accessible information through AI-powered tools such as summarization, question answering, readability analysis, and multilingual translation.
+Government policies are often lengthy and written in technical legal language.
+PolicyNav transforms these documents into accessible information through intelligent tools such as policy summarization, question answering, readability analysis, and multilingual translation.

 This project was developed as part of the **Infosys Springboard Internship Program**.